2020 Haiku Expo

-The 5th annual Arizona Matsuri Haiku Expo Japanese poetry contest is now accepting your entries and invite participants young and old to submit their Arizona inspired haiku, in English and/or Japanese.
-We are very grateful to the record number of participants from all across Arizona who entered the past four years with some really terrific Arizona-inspired haiku poetry.
-Thank you!
+The 6th annual Arizona Matsuri Haiku Expo Japanese poetry contest is now accepting your entries and invite participants young and old to submit their Arizona inspired haiku, in English and/or Japanese.
+Please read the guidelines, terms, reference guide and lesson plans for educators below and submit your haiku entries using the following submission button.

 Poetry is an integral part of Japanese culture.
 Poems were originally written in Chinese, using forms and styles brought home by courts people and scholars returning from Chinese cities.
 As Japan developed its own writing syllabries, a new class of poetry, waka, began to be written entirely in Japanese.